Group Banner Image: Worship-banner-image

 Sung Eucharist

-You can download the service sheet with details of readings, prayers, hymns and choral music here.
+You can download the service sheet with details of readings, prayers, hymns and music here.

 You can follow a livestream of our 10am Holy Communion services on our YouTube Channel: @StAlfegeChurch.